 Before we get into details about the difference between a PABX system and PBX system, it is important to know what a PABX really is.

-In a PABX system, every single device connected or linked to the exchange has a designated extension number.
+In a PABX system, every single device connected to or linked to the exchange has a designated extension number.
 Some of these devices can be computer modems, desk phones, and fax machines as well.
 A company or business that uses either PABX or PBX tends to act like a telephone exchange.
-PABX helps in automating the switching tasks which are needed to connect calls between extensions.
+PABX helps in automating the switching tasks that are needed to connect calls between extensions.

 All in all, having a PABX system tends to give a company more control and flexibility over the communication processes of the organization.
-And it is considered to be a viable solution for internal collaboration.
+And it is considered a viable solution for internal collaboration.